jlittle22/learn-programming/web.md

 #### Responses

 Once a web server has received an HTTP request and performed the appropriate action (e.g. retrieving a user's information from the database), it needs to send a _response_ to the client.
 HTTP responses are _always_ replies to previous HTTP requests.
-Similar to request methods, HTTP responses have [status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+Similar to request methods, HTTP responses have <a target="_blank" href="https://en.wikipedia.org/wiki/List_of_HTTP_status_codes">status codes</a>.
 Status codes indicate the _status_ of the user's request to the server.
 For example, the status code `200 OK` is sent to indicate that the request operation was performed successfully.
 In addition to a status code, HTTP responses _may_ include accompanying data for the client to use, as in the case of a `GET` request.

 There are a many status codes, by they fall into a handful of buckets.
-From ["List of HTTP Status Codes"](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes):
+From <a target="_blank" href="https://en.wikipedia.org/wiki/List_of_HTTP_status_codes">"List of HTTP Status Codes"</a>:

 ```
 1xx informational response – the request was received, continuing process